8 min read

 - Look up local facilities.
 If your accommodation doesn’t have a gym facility, or you prefer group fitness classes, do a bit of research before you travel to find out if there are any gyms near where you’re staying.
 Most gyms are happy to offer single visits to people who are visiting the area.

 - Utilise technology to help keep you active.
-Advances in technology mean that it’s easy to stay active when you’re away from home.
+Advances in technology mean that its easy to stay active when your away from home.
 Download a fitness app and do a guided workout in your hotel room or gym.
 Check out our favourite fitness apps here.

 - Schedule personal time.
 Travelling for business purposes can be stressful.
 If possible, schedule some personal time in for yourself each day to help manage stress.
 This could be as simple as a 30-minute walk in the morning before meetings or scheduling an hour in the evening to unwind after a busy day.